Track 61 (New York City): History

 In 1978, there were plans to convert Track 61 into a platform for Amtrak trains, though this never happened.
 The track was also reportedly set as an escape option for President George W. Bush, Colin Powell, and Condoleezza Rice in 2003, while in U.N.
 General Assembly meetings.
 As of 1 May 2014, it has been reported to still be in occasional use.

 Roosevelt traincar

 Track 63 held MNCW #002, a baggage car, for about 20 to 30 years.
-The railcar's location near Roosevelt's Track 61 made the former tour guide Dan Brucker and others falsely claim that it was the president's personal train car that transported his limousine.
+The railcar's location near Roosevelt's Track 61 made the former tour guide Dan Brucker and others incorrectly claim that it was the president's personal train car that transported his limousine.
 The baggage car was moved to the Danbury Railway Museum in 2019.